microsoft/Pyjion/pep.rst

 ----------------------------------------------------------------

-In the first proof-of-concept of the proposed API there was a ``co_compilefailed`` flag that was set by the JIT when it was unable to compile the code object.
-This was eventually removed as it was deemed unnecessary when ``co_jitted`` could hold a sentinel value for the same purpose, eliminating the need for memory per code object.
+In the first proof-of-concept of the proposed API there was a ``co_compilefailed`` flag on code objects that was set by the JIT when it was unable to compile the code object.
+This was eventually removed as it was deemed unnecessary when ``co_jitted`` could be assigned a constant value for the same purpose, eliminating the need for memory per code object just for this flag.

 References